aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 ## 1.3.
 Other Configuration File Hints and Tips

 - It is critical that all accounts that are leveraged by other accounts (i.e. accounts that any workload accounts are dependant on), are included in the mandatory-accounts section of the config file (i.e. shared-network, log-archive, operations)
+- Account pointers within the config file point to the account key (i.e. (`mandatory-account-configs\account-key`) and NOT the account name field (`mandatory-account-configs\account-key\account-name: "account name"`).
+This allows for easy account names, duplicate account names, and no requirement to update account pointers during account renames.
+- If any of the account pointers within `global-options` does not point to a valid mandatory account key, the State Machine will fail with the error `EnvironmentVariable value cannot be null` before starting CodeBuild Phase -1
 - You cannot supply (or change) configuration file values to something not supported by the AWS platform
   - For example, CWL retention only supports specific retention values (not any number)
   - Shard count - can only increase/reduce by half the current limit. i.e. you can change from `1`-`2`, `2`-`3`, `4`-`6`